‘Bold And The Beautiful’ Recap For Tuesday, March 3: Thomas Shocks Douglas By Moving Up Wedding Date

 In the meantime, Vincent Walker (Joe LoCicero) peppered Thomas Forrester (Matthew Atkinson) with questions.
 He wanted to know if Zoe was really going to move out of his apartment and if the engagement was real.
 Thomas pointed out that the ring that he gave to Zoe was real.
 Vinny would not be fooled and said that he knew that Thomas was just manipulating Douglas and Zoe so that he could win Hope.

 Thomas felt that Douglas was instrumental in making his own dreams come true.
-Before long, Hope would be his mother and they would be a family.
+Before long, Hope would be his mother, and they would be a family.
 Vinny couldn’t believe that Thomas would treat his own son this way.
 Thomas was angered by Vinny’s line of questioning.
 Of course, he loved his son.
 He just needed to hurry the timeline for the wedding.

 The soap opera showed Thomas and Zoe deciding on a wedding date.
 He told Zoe that he did not want to wait.
 Although she was worried about Douglas’ reaction, Zoe agreed to Thomas’ suggestion of getting married right away.